Two (metal band)

-Biography
+History

 Halford and guitarist John 5 formed the band in 1996 under the name Gimp and would record an album's worth of demos.
 While attending Mardi Gras in New Orleans, Halford met Trent Reznor and presented him a copy of the material, which in return, Reznor stepped in as producer and released it under his Nothing Records label.
 Upon discovering that another band was using the Gimp name, the group was redubbed 2wo.
 In March 1998, the album Voyeurs was released.
 It sold poorly and was not well received.
 After a headlining tour, 2wo disbanded and John 5 would join Marilyn Manson.
 Halford initially began demos for a follow-up album, but eventually called the band quits and would use the material for his next band Halford.